 “Medication” means a drug as that term is defined in section 201 of the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
 321) and includes inhaled bronchodilators, inhaled corticosteroids and auto-injectable epinephrine.

+“Primary caregiver” means a parent, guardian or other person designated by a certifying practitioner as taking responsibility for managing the well-being of a qualified student authorized as a qualified patient with respect to the medical use of cannabis pursuant to the provisions of the Lynn and Erin Compassionate Use Act.

 "Qualified Student" means a student who demonstrates evidence to the School that the student is authorized as a qualified patient pursuant to the Lynn and Erin Compassionate Use Act to carry and use medical cannabis in accordance with the provisions of that act;